|

 released exclusively on Digimix Records.
 ABOUT

-album "Rock Paranoia" from the 1960s UK progressive rock cult band Bram
+ten track album "Rock Paranoia" from the 1960s UK progressive rock cult

-Stoker contains elements and musical flavours of gothic, classical and psychedelic
+band Bram Stoker contains elements and musical flavours of gothic, classical and

 new Bram Stoker release "Rock Paranoia" contains two previously lost